thedarknebula/Water_Game_Analytica/README.md

 document.getElementById("text").innerHTML = "Your #1 source for FRC win predictions";
 </script>

+1. Choose your FRC event
-1. Enter your alliance team numbers for a match
+2. Enter your alliance team numbers for a match
-2. Enter opposing alliance numbers
+3. Enter opposing alliance numbers
-3. Your precentage win chance will be predictedd based on CCWM.
+4. Your precentage win chance will be predictedd based on CCWM.

 <label for="Your Team">Your Team :</label>